MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-373-Rehabilitation-National-Activities-Program/subpart-A-General/section-373.4.md

 (18) Post-employment services necessary to assist an individual with a disability to retain, regain, or advance in employment; and

-(19) Expansion of employment opportunities for individuals with disabilities, which includes, but is not limited to -
+(19) Expansion of employment opportunities for individuals with disabilities, which includes, but is not limited to—

-(i) Self-employment, business ownership, and entreprenuership;
+(i) Self-employment, business ownership, and entrepreneurship;

 (ii) Non-traditional jobs, professional employment, and work settings;